Nanobot234/React-ion/reaction/README.md

 ## introduction
-React-ion is a  simple web app that allows users to post messages to a message board and comment on the messages of other users.
-The application uses the publisher subscriber mdoel that enables data synchroniation
+React-ion is a  simple web app that allows users to post messages to a message board.
+Users can also view and react to the messages of other users who post on the message board.

+## Technologies Used

+## Features

+- Set custom username
+- Post messages
+- React to posted messages using an emoki

+The application uses the publisher-subscriber model that enables data synchronization across components.